The Abundance Manifesto

 Ordinary people need more access to small-scale food production.
 The bottleneck is the retail price of land: significant land reforms are needed.
 The pitchforks are not coming, but the global food shortages are.

 Community as Practice

-Where a population’s density increases its food sources become alienated.
-Competitive pricing will evolve as external interests gain further influence over their supply chain.
-Inevitably consumer health in the population and sustainability on the farm will decline.
-When a population becomes concerned about this the appropriate vector for change entails increasing the socialisation of their food supply.
-Although part-time neighbourhood food systems might seem an obvious next step, the low margins, freeloading and burn-out are bad memories for most who have tried1.
-In spite of best intentions it comes down to the pay-off motive behind their personal commitment.
+If a population becomes concerned about even one of these outcomes the only full remedy requires them increasing the socialisation of their food supply [ 1 ].
+Although a part-time neighbourhood food system might seem an obvious next step, the low margins, freeloading and burn-out are bad memories for most people who have tried.
+In spite of their intention and effort it all comes down to the pay-off motive behind the participants’ personal commitment.

-The sweet-spot of population density is a regional average of about one hectare per family, with occupancy generally under 80 people per hectare, grouped into towns and estates at various scales located within the broader farmscape.
-Optimal habitancy patterns, local autonomy and self-reliance to match the region’s climate, landforms and resources would evolve with experience.
+The sweet-spot of population density (for sustainable food-land-people assemblages in temperate climates) is estimated at a regional average of about one hectare per family, of six.
+Higher densities within towns, villages and estates, up to, say 80 people per hectare, would be offset by the broader farmscape within which they are located.
+Optimal habitancy patterns, local autonomy and self-reliance that match the region’s climate, landforms and resources would evolve with experience.

 In peasant parlance we use the term village to indicate a social partnership of members who have committed to a common agreement to develop sustainable living amongst themselves.
 The members may live apart, in which case their village is called a guild, or locally in which case it is called a hub; to indicate that it has a geographical base.
 A peri-rural hub that has established a code of living according to the Sustainable Abundance Framework, i.e. practising sustainability analysis as a founding principle, is called an AGRUS Hub.
 2